-A variety of factors at the individual, relationship, community, and societal levels contribute to the risk of IPV and other forms of interpersonal violence.^{7, 33, 34} Risk factors at various levels (e.g., individual and relationship) often overlap and are risks of both future victimization and perpetration.
-For example, multiple studies have concluded that exposure to violence as a child (directly or as a witness) is a predictor of future violence exposure as an adolescent or adult, as well as the perpetration of violence as an adolescent or adult.35-37 Systematic reviews of IPV risk factors have concluded that multiple demographic factors are associated with increased risk of IPV, including younger age (late adolescents to young adulthood), unemployment, and developmental or behavioral problems (e.g., antisocial behavior, poor impulse control).33 Risk factors for elder abuse specifically include isolation and a lack of social support, functional impairment and poor physical health (regardless of the cause), and age (increased risk among adults in their 50s and 60s compared with older adults).^{13, 38} For older adults, lower income and living in a shared living environment with a large number of household members (other than a spouse) is associated with an increased risk of financial and physical abuse.39
+A variety of factors at the individual, relationship, community, and societal levels contribute to the risk of IPV and other forms of interpersonal violence.^{7, 34, 35} Risk factors at various levels (e.g., individual and relationship) often overlap and are risks of both future victimization and perpetration.
+For example, multiple studies have concluded that exposure to violence as a child (directly or as a witness) is a predictor of future violence exposure as an adolescent or adult, as well as the perpetration of violence as an adolescent or adult.36-38 Systematic reviews of IPV risk factors have concluded that multiple demographic factors are associated with increased risk of IPV (either victimization or perpetration), including younger age (late adolescents to young adulthood), unemployment, and developmental or behavioral problems (e.g., antisocial behavior, poor impulse control).34 One systematic review39 that examined longitudinal predictors of IPV victimization in adults reported many of the same risk factors as above; specifically, they reported significant associations between IPV victimization and child and adolescent maltreatment, childhood family risks (e.g., family structure, quality of family relationships), child and adolescent behavioral problems, adolescent peer difficulties (e.g., not dating, poor friendship quality), and sociodemographic risks.
+Risk factors for elder abuse victimization specifically include isolation and a lack of social support, functional impairment and poor physical health (regardless of the cause), and age (increased risk among adults in their 50s and 60s compared with older adults).^{14, 40} For older adults, lower income and living in a shared living environment with a large number of household members (other than a spouse) is associated with an increased risk of financial and physical abuse.41